OE4T/meta-tegra/README.md

 PLEASE NOTE
 -----------

+* Machine names for NVIDIA development kits have changed to align with the new naming in L4T R32.5.0.

 * Some packages outside the L4T BSP can only be downloaded with an NVIDIA Developer Network login - in particular,